A Puglia Road Trip Itinerary: Our 10 Day Puglia Guide

 This is also a cheaper time to travel.
 For example, we visited at the end of May and we actually scored free parking in many places because meters didn’t start charging until June.

-While temperatures are far from freezing during the day, because most sights and services shut down during this time I wouldn’t recommend visiting during the winter months.
+While temperatures are far from freezing during the day, because most sights and services shut down during this time I wouldn’t recommend visiting during the winter months or until March.

 How to Get to Puglia